 Where a third party imposes charges for a transfer, such as an on-chain transaction fee for crypto or a banking charge for a fiat transaction, we will pass such charges on to you.

 We know, we don’t want to see you go either, but we do need to let you know how:

-We can close or suspend access to your wallet immediately at any time if you have breached these terms and conditions, we believe you have broken the law or put us in a position where we could break the law by continuing our relationship with you or you have been found to have supplied us with false information.
+We can close or suspend access to your wallet immediately at any time if you have breached these terms and conditions, if we believe you have broken the law or put us in a position where we could break the law by continuing our relationship with you, or if we discover you have supplied us with false information.

 We won’t always get it right, so if you have a complaint we will do our best to try and put it right.
 Just drop us an email [email protected] and we will look into it for you.

 Bottlepay’s services are not within the scope of the jurisdiction of the Financial Ombudsman Service (FOS).